peterkannam/peterkannam.github.io/README.md

 I was also in charge of computing daily air monitoring summaries tables for US EPA to distrubute, a process which I largely automated.
 An example can be found [here](https://www.epa.gov/system/files/documents/2023-06/Continuous%20Monitoring%20Summary%20Table_20230611_Community_508T.pdf), all of summary tables can be found [here](https://www.epa.gov/east-palestine-oh-train-derailment/air-monitoring-documents).
 <br clear="left"/>

-## Research Experience - *Tectonics and Earth History Labratory Group*, Dartmouth College
+## Research Experience - *Earth History and Tectonics Laboratory Group*, Dartmouth College

-For all four years of my Earth Sciences major at Dartmouth College, I was a member of the *Tectonics and Earth History Labratory Group* under principle investigator Justin Strauss.
+For all four years of my Earth Sciences major at Dartmouth College, I was a member of the *Earth History and Tectonics Laboratory Group* under principle investigator Justin Strauss.
+This experience allowed me to gain expertise processing geochemical samples, develop my own geochemical dataset, and use that dataset to complete independent research and untimately a senior thesis.

+### Senior Thesis: **XXX**

+My senior thesis focus on the use of a large geochemical dataset to evaulate the use of a geochemical proxy: sedimentary Hg concentrations as a proxy for regional volcanic emissions.
+An important step for the use of this proxy was to determine the host material of sedimentary Hg, so that normalized concentrations can be compared along at different points of the sedimentary section.
+My sophmore year was spent independenty running 762 geochemical samples from the road river group of yukon canada, a sedimentary section.
+By combining this information with previous geochemical assessment of the section, I was able to investigate the relationship between Hg concentrations and indicators of Hg's host phase in a complete sedimentary record from the XXX to the XXX.

 After establishing myself as a competant technion in the processing of diterital zircon geochonology samples, I was given my own sample set to process and measure for sedimentary Hg in my sophmore year.
 This sample set came from the Road River Group of Yukon, Canada and represented a strech of continous deposition from the xxx to the xxx.
 By adding sedimentary Hg to this aready well characterized dataset, the idea was that we could robustly measure the Hg of the road river group and the methods that researchers use Hg as a proxy for regional volcanism.

 Once a dataset was complied, I spent much of my junior and senior year analyzing the relationship between Hg concentrations and concentrations of analytes that are used to find the host phase of Hg, to decide how to best normalize  Hg concentrations to its host phase and therefore interperate Hg anomalies.